-The devastating consequences of the current flood disaster in parts of North Rhine-Westphalia and Rhineland-Palatinate leave one speechless.
+The devastating consequences of the flood disaster in July in parts of North Rhine-Westphalia and Rhineland-Palatinate have left many people speechless and shocked.
 It almost seems as if people are unprotected against the forces of nature.
 However, research on the topic of environmental hazards and their consequences for landscapes, cities, neighbourhoods and buildings has long been available.
 For many years, the Leibniz Institute of Ecological Urban and Regional Development (IOER) and its partners from science and practice have been investigating how cities and regions can better adapt to extreme weather events such as heavy rainfall.
 Numerous approaches, planning instruments and entire "toolboxes" are available for districts and municipalities, architectural and planning offices as well as citizens.

 At a glance: projects, approaches, instruments and tools

 Flooding and damage can also affect places that are not located on large rivers or other waterbodies.
 The reason: extreme heavy rainfalls can occur anywhere.
 It is very difficult to estimate exactly when and where; usually there is hardly any time to warn in advance.
 Assessing possible risks from heavy rainfall in advance and taking appropriate measures to minimise potential damage is therefore even more important.
 The EU project RAINMAN has investigated what these measures might be.
 The project partners have developed a set of innovative methods and tools for integrated heavy rainfall risk management in Central Europe and tested the instruments in various pilot regions.
 The RAINMAN-Toolbox provides municipalities and interested parties with this collection of information, tools and practical examples for dealing with the natural hazard of heavy rainfall.

 STRIMA I + II - Saxon-Czech Flood Risk Management